 Unearned income is primarily related to E-ZPass customer deposits.
 E-ZPass customers of the Commission are required to deposit funds in advance of anticipated travel.
 Since this money is collected prior to the customers' travel and revenue recognition, it is recorded as unearned income.
-The Commission had \$122.5 million and \$117.9 million classified as unearned income for the fiscal years ended May 31, 2023 and 2022 (as restated), respectively.
-Additionally, the Commission had \$5.2 million and \$3.2 million classified as accounts payable and accrued liabilities for the fiscal years ended May 31, 2023 and 2022 (as restated), respectively.
+The Commission had \$127.9 million and \$122.5 million classified as unearned income for the fiscal years ended May 31, 2024 and 2023, respectively.
+Additionally, the Commission had \$6.6 million and \$5.2 million classified as accounts payable and accrued liabilities for the fiscal years ended May 31, 2024 and 2023, respectively.